andre-st/goodreads-toolbox/likeminded.md

 	- although, we don't get _all_ readers (for books with ten of thousand readers), the final report still contains _enough_ members who read the same N authors
 - does _not_ list members with private accounts anymore
-- slow but good enough since you run it 4x a year
+- slow but good enough; you won't run it more often than 4x a year
 - _"...most number of shared books would be a list of children's books"_—`likeminded.pl` has a `--shelf` parameter